News & Events

 Drs.
-Daryl Smith, Sarah Kralovic, Garret Morris and colleagues have had their paper accepted for publication in the ASAIO Journal.
+Daryl Smith, Sarah Kralovic, Garret Morris (left) and colleagues have had their paper accepted for publication in the ASAIO Journal.
 Their article is titled, “Trial Ultrasound Guided Continuous Left Stellate Ganglion Blockade Prior to Surgical Gangliolysis in a Patient with a Left Ventricular Assist Device and Intractable Ventricular Tachycardia: A Pain Control Application to a Complex Hemodynamic Condition”.

 Drs.
 Glance and Wissler's Article Featured in Several News Outlets, Including an Interview with NPR